Procedures for Applying

 - Obtain a Hiring Form from the department where you have been offered work.

-- Prepare the and bring to the ISSC for signature along with the Hiring Form.
+- Prepare the J-1 student employment authorization letter and bring to the ISSC for signature along with the Hiring Form.

-Complete a Social Security Application (you can get it from the Social Security Office or download - see links below).
+Complete a Social Security Application.
 Be sure to have a valid local address on your application; otherwise, the card with your new Social Security Number will be returned to the SS Office.

 Take the application to the local Social Security Office with the following documents: